 Purpose

-The Seminars serve the “of the public, for the public” service mission of the University to the people of North Carolina and beyond through an expanding collaborative effort on timely topics of interest to policy and scholarly exchange.
-According to Professor Ruel Tyson, “The Carolina Seminars provides an opportunity to build bridges between scholars and researchers on campus and their kind elsewhere.
+The Seminars serve the “of the public, for the public” mission of the University to the people of North Carolina and beyond through an expanding collaborative effort on timely topics of interest to policy and scholarly exchange.
+According to Professor and founding director Ruel Tyson, “The Carolina Seminars provide an opportunity to build bridges between scholars and researchers on campus and their kind elsewhere.
 It will help create a sense of community among those whose work usually separates them from one another.”
+Since its founding, Carolina Seminars has proudly sponsored spaces of innovation, collaboration, and cultural and scholarly production that carries forth the mission of the University and fosters the success and prosperity of each rising generation.

 History